GUIDES

 On the positive side, good bots improve efficiency, enhance user experience, and assist with data retrieval.
 To mitigate the negative effects, businesses should implement bot detection techniques and prevention measures while leveraging the benefits of good bots to enhance their operations.

-How To Detect Traffic Bot?
+How To Detect Bot Traffic?

 You would have to dive into your ad analytics to get a full view of the potential danger.
 All major deviations and suspicious bot activity in analytical reports should be examined.
 What is bot activity?
-According to Google Analytics and other sources, here is a small guide on traffic bot detection:
+According to Google Analytics and other sources, here is a small guide on online traffic bot detection:

 • Sudden and inexplicable increase in analytics metrics (from visits and abnormally high bounce rate to extremely long session duration on a single page);